PAJOT-Basile/Database_3D_proteins/14-Tree_conversion/README.md

 To do this, we iterate over the gene families that have a PhyML tree and use the `Converter.R` script that allows to remove the bootstraps from the tree file.
 We create a new directory to save the output in the database.

-To run this, place your working directory in this folder and run the laucher like so:
+To run this, set your working directory in this folder and run the laucher like so:
 ```
 cd Database_3D_proteins/14-Tree_conversion/
 bash Launcher.sh ../Database/